trpouh/preacher/index.md

 ---
 title: Welcome
+layout: default
 nav_order: 1
 ---
 # Welcome
 Welcome to the `Preacher` documentation.
 Preacher is a system-level automation tool built in rust.
-If you want to skip reading documentation (not recommended!) and want to start automating right away we've got you covered in the [Quickstart](/quickstart.html).
+If you want to skip reading documentation (not recommended!) and want to start automating right away we've got you covered in the [Quickstart Guide](/docs/essentials/quickstart.html).

 # Documentation structure